-Begin your 6-hour tour in central Prague.
+Begin your tour in central Prague.
 Greet your friendly guide and stroll to Wenceslas Square – one of Europe’s most famous public spaces.
 Hear how this bustling avenue has presided over key moments in Czech history, including the protests of the 1968 Prague Spring and 1989 Velvet Revolution.

 Explore the colorful stalls at the Havelska Market and trace the narrow, cobbled passages of the Old Town, passing graceful Gothic, Renaissance and baroque buildings.
 Spill out into Old Town Square and snap pictures of the Astronomical Clock, the world’s oldest, still functional astronomical clock.